neo-project/docs/tutorial/en-us/9-smartContract/Give_an_ITO.md

 byte[] sender = reference.ScriptHash;
 ```

 Now we have to collect the total amount of NEO from the outputs of the transactionOutput.
 The `outputs` here is every output of the current transaction.
 In this kind of `MintToken` method of ITO contract, usually we only aaccpt one global asset such as `NEO`.
-Therefore, in the for loop that checks for only NEO assets, sum the amount by `output.Value` .
+Therefore, in the for loop that checks for only Neo assets, sum the amount by `output.Value` .

 ```csharp
 TransactionOutput[] outputs = tx.GetOutputs();